Edinburgh Council News

 katy.allison@edinburgh.gov.uk

-I am part time and don't work Mondays or Tuesdays.
+I am part time and don't work Mondays or Fridays.

 Notes to editors